uwejacobs/owm-weather/readme.txt

 * Added plugin system messages and links to direct new users to the blog and first step information
 * When pulling up a weather post for editing, the tab with the active weather location will be shown
 * Reworded the features list
-* Fixed the Ajax error message when the OpenWeatherMap API call fails
+* Fixed the Ajax error message when the OpenWeather API call fails

 = 5.3.1 =
 * Fixed javascript issues in admin when loading the Bootstrap 5 JS